Can I File a Lawsuit and Should I Hire a Bicycle Accident Lawyer?

 Yes, you can file a lawsuit if you were injured while riding a bicycle and there is evidence that the driver of another vehicle was at fault.
-For example, one of our bike accident attorneys, Brendan Flaherty, represented a man who was hit by a driver who was reading a map at the time of the collision.
-Brendan’s client suffered a pelvic fracture, which is an extremely painful injury that can be fatal.
+For example, one of our bike accident attorneys represented a man who was hit by a driver who was reading a map at the time of the collision.
+Our client suffered a pelvic fracture, which is an extremely painful injury that can be fatal.
 It almost always causes some degree of permanent injury.
-Brendan helped his client win a significant settlement.
+Pritzker Hageman helped our client win a significant settlement.

 Hiring a bicycle accident lawyer, one with experience and a record of success, is helpful because we will: